 Pulau Pangkor is located off the western coast of Malaysia and can be easily accessed by various means of transportation.
-The nearest airport is Sultan Azlan Shah Airport (IPH) in Ipoh, which is approximately 90 kilometers away from the island.
+The nearest airport is Sultan Azlan Shah Airport (IPH) in Ipoh, which is approximately 90 kilometres away from the island.
 You can hire a taxi from the airport or rent a car to reach Lumut, the mainland town, where you can catch a ferry to Pulau Pangkor.

 Alternatively, you can also reach Lumut by bus from major cities in Malaysia, such as Kuala Lumpur, Penang, and Johor Bahru.
-The bus journey offers picturesque views of the Malaysian countryside and is a convenient and affordable option for travelers.
+The bus journey offers picturesque views of the Malaysian countryside and is a convenient and affordable option for travellers.